ibm-cloud-docs/codeengine/getting-started.md

 {: shortdesc}

 1. Open the [{{site.data.keyword.codeengineshort}}](https://cloud.ibm.com/codeengine/overview){: external} console.
-2. Select **Start creating** from **Run your container image**.
+2. Select **Start creating** from **Run a container image**.
 3. Select **Application**.
+4. Enter a name for the application.
+Use a name for your application that is unique within the project.
-4. Select a project from the list of available projects.
+5. Select a project from the list of available projects.
 You can also [create a new one](/docs/codeengine?topic=codeengine-manage-project#create-a-project).
 Provisioning your project can take a few minutes.
-Wait until the project status is `Active` before you continue to the next step.
-5. Enter a name for the application and specify `docker.io/ibmcom/helloworld` for the container image.
-Use a name for your application that is unique within the project.
+6. Select to run a **Container image** and specify `docker.io/ibmcom/helloworld` for the image reference.
 For this example, you do not need to modify the default values for environment variables or runtime settings.
-6. Click **Create**.
+7. Click **Create**.
-7. After the application status changes to **Ready**, you can test the application by clicking **Test application**.
-To open the application in a web page, click **Application URL**.
+8. After the application status changes to **Ready**, you can test the application by clicking **Send request** in the Test pane.
+To open the application in a web page, click **Open application URL**.

 **Output**